operations specialist navy

 During military operations, the CIC/CDC is often fast-paced and stressful for Navy Operations Specialists.

-Navy Operations Specialists have jobs which fall in one of five categories:
+A Navy OS has jobs that fall in one of five categories:

 • Navigation and Plotting Specialists